NedkoHristov/telerik-final-exam/README.md

 * Use `terraform vault` for secret management;
 * Protected branches.
 * Use Git Semantic Version action to tag versions automatically
+* Test the glorious webserver on multiple ruby versions and OS
+* Implement ArgoCD

 ## Feature workflow improvments
 Trigger github action on new issue, build docker with  and scan it